QiuZhaopeng/MidiMusicPlay/README.md

 ## Build and run

 Open the project with Visual Studio and run it by pressing `CTRL+F5`.
 I am using VS 2022, but earlier versions will work, too.
+[This video](https://youtu.be/V4pqE6t9Vis?si=TJGeTe1jJN86P9DZ) shows how the output sounds (*NOTE*: this is not the video of the latest version).

 ## Rever j'en ai l'habitude